sethmenghi/boolean-forest/README.md

 7. A usability study (3 users) done after the prototype, an explanation of changes made based on the usability study, a final usability study (3 users).

 ###Milestones

+For milestone 1, turn in documents either electronically or in person.
+For milestones 2 and 4, turn in a working jar file and compressed Eclipse directory

-1. Software textual description (problem statement), use case(s), class diagram, sequence diagram, activitydiagram, storyboard(10%)
+1. Software textual description (problem statement), use case(s), class diagram, sequence diagram, activity diagram, storyboard(10%)
 2. Prototype of software (5%)
 3. Presentation of software (5%)
 4. Final software + usability study (75% + 5% group evaluation)